 - Under Jinesh Gopani, who has 18 years of professional work experience, the fund has witnessed exponential growth and the prospects look attractive

 - Investment in this fund can be made with a minimum amount of ₹500 (both for lumpsum and SIP mode of investment)

 3. Mirae Asset Large Cap Fund

-- The fund has about 15% of the total assets allocated into mid cap companies which means there is consistency of large cap funds with few conviction of mid cap
+- The fund has about 15% of the total assets allocated into mid-cap companies which means there is the consistency of large-cap funds with few conviction of mid-cap

 - This can be the best equity mutual fund for investors who are willing to place their funds in stocks of big companies, which tend to fall less during market distortions, for a longer period of time can

 The fund primarily invests in small-cap stocks (minimum 65%) to provide the investors with long term growth opportunities.
 Up to 35% of the assets are exposed to other equities (Large/Mid Cap) or debt and money market instruments, thereby offering a certain degree of diversification.